 What should I tell my doctor before I take the first dose of Provigil?Tell your doctor about all prescription, over-the-counter, and herbal medications you are taking before beginning treatment with Provigil.
 Also, talk to your doctor about your complete medical history, especially if you have ever had a heart attack, mental health problems (such as psychosis), high blood pressure, heart problems, liver or kidney problems, or a history of drug or alcohol addiction.
 You should also tell your doctor if you are pregnant, planning to become pregnant, or are breastfeeding.

-Tell the doctor if you use a hormonal birth control method (including birth control pills, shots, implants, patches, vaginal rings, and IUDs); Provigil can interfere with these types of birth control.
+Tell your doctor if you use a hormonal birth control method (including birth control pills, shots, implants, patches, vaginal rings, and IUDs); Provigil can interfere with these types of birth control.
 Women using hormonal birth control with Provigil may have a higher chance of getting pregnant while taking Provigil and for 1 month after stopping the drug.

 What is the usual dosage?The information below is based on the dosage guidelines your doctor uses.
 Depending on your condition and medical history, your doctor may prescribe a different regimen.
 Do not change the dosage or stop taking your medication without your doctor's approval.